-Whether writing about the past or present, real people or imagined characters, Laurie Halse Anderson is a compelling writer.
-She plays with form and style to present individuals from the inside and Anderson's playful side emerges when she looks at real history and women who played a role in it.
-Anderson also has a particular fondness for animals, expressed in her ongoing series, Vet Volunteers.
+Author Laurie Halse Anderson writes about the past and present, real people and imagined characters.
+She plays with form and style to present individuals from the inside, and looks at real history and women who played a role in it.
+Her middle-grade historical fiction book, Chains, was a National Book Award finalist.
+She also has a particular love for animals, expressed in her ongoing series, Vet Volunteers.

 Laurie Halse (rhymes with "waltz") Anderson got to know and appreciate cold weather growing up in upstate New York.
 She attended elementary school in Syracuse, where she was terrified that she'd never be able to learn how to read.
 With help from her teachers, Laurie did crack the code and then became one those students who hide library books inside textbooks during class.